xi-virus/ProjectAirSim/README.md

 **To become a sponsor or partner, tap on the Sponsor button**

+## Join the Community

+We believe that collaboration is key to building a thriving ecosystem around Project AirSim.
+Join our growing community to share ideas, ask questions, and collaborate with other developers and enthusiasts:

+- **Discord**: Connect with us on our official Discord server for real-time discussions, support, and updates.
+[Join here](https://discord.gg/XprQ2w64uj).
+- **GitHub Discussions**: Participate in discussions, share feedback, and contribute to shaping the future of Project AirSim.
+[Start a discussion](https://github.com/iamaisim/ProjectAirSim/discussions).

+We look forward to hearing from you and building the future of autonomous systems together!

 ## What's New

 For a complete list of changes, view our **[Changelog](docs/changelog.md)**.